cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_01.rst

 | Definition: If someone has a high profile, people notice him or her and what he or she does.
 If you keep a low profile, you avoid doing things that will make | people notice you.
 | Usage: Football is a high profile business.
 | Usage: The famous actor tries to keep a low profile.
 |
-| jeer
-| Definition: make rude and mocking remarks, typically in a loud voice.
-| Usage: Some of the younger men jeered at him.
-| Usage: The players were jeered by disappointed fans. [嘘]
-|
 | boo
 | Definition: If you boo a speaker or performer, you shout ‘boo’ or make other loud sounds to indicate that you don’t like them, their opinion, or their | performace.